 As I said before, link building gets your content and your brand in front of a larger audience.
 It also helps boost your SEO strategy, which I’ll explain later.

 I’ll give you an example.
 Let’s say you run a tech company, and you write a post on your website about the new software you offer.
 Through link-building techniques, which I’ll also discuss later, a popular industry news site links to your post on their website.

 Now, people who read and trust this news site see the link to your website.
 If they click on it, they have the opportunity to learn more about your brand.

 People clicking on that link signal to search engines that your site has some great content, and it can help push it up in the search engine results pages, or SERPs.
 You might even earn some new leads and sales from the increased traffic.

+You may be asking, what is link building in SEO and how does it help my strategy?
 Link building is key for your SEO strategy, which leads us to the next section.

 How does link building help your SEO strategy?

 Link building for SEO is a crucial component of your strategy.

 Backlinks tell search engines that people trust your site.
 They act as votes of confidence that your site is useful and deserves top rankings in search engine results pages (SERPs).
 The relevancy of your content is a determining factor of how your content will show up in SERPs, but earning backlinks from reputable sites will also help your site appear higher.

 We may not know all of the ranking factors Google uses in its algorithm, but we do know that links are at the top.